rebel47/speech-to-text/README.md

 # Audio to Text Transcription App

-This application was inspired by my friend Lina, who needed a free and reliable tool to convert audio files into text.
+This application was inspired by my friend, who needed a free and reliable tool to convert audio files into text.
 She struggled to find a suitable application that met her requirements, so I built this app to help her out and make audio transcription accessible to everyone.

 This is a Streamlit-based application that transcribes audio files into text using Google Speech Recognition.
 It supports multiple languages and processes long audio files by splitting them into smaller chunks.